 Mission Statement The mission of the Wyoming State Board of Pharmacy is to promote and protect the health and safety of the public by regulating the practice of pharmacy.

-If you receive such a phone call, please call and report it to the Federal Communication Commission at 888-225-5322.
+The Federal Trade Commission has useful consumer information on how to recognize and avoid phishing scams available at https://www.consumer.ftc.gov/articles/how-recognize-and-avoid-phishing-scams.
+If you receive such a phone call, please call and report it to the Federal Communications Commission at 888/225- 5322.

 1712 Carey Ave.
 Ste 200 Cheyenne, WY 82002